chavezheras/quartz/content/public notes/Tools/Mermaid diagrams.md

 >JavaScript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.

-Has a [live editor](https://mermaid.live/) for non-programmers, and has [some tutorials](https://mermaid.js.org/config/Tutorials.html).
-Maybe relevant to students.
-Also has a jupyter integration.
+It has a [live editor](https://mermaid.live/) for non-programmers, and has [some tutorials](https://mermaid.js.org/config/Tutorials.html).
+Maybe relevant for students.
+There's a Jupyter integration too.
 Interesting for #criticaltechnicalpractice
-Can use this to render some diagrams for my computational essay paper.
+Maybe I can use this to render an maintain a web version of the [[private/Projects/Large/VANGE]] diagram in my office.

 ![Mermaid](https://mermaid.js.org/header.png)